A Flexible Quasi-Copula Distribution for Statistical Modeling: Abstract

 \section{Abstract}

 Copulas, generalized estimating equations, and generalized linear mixed models promote the analysis of grouped data where non-normal responses are correlated.
 Unfortunately, parameter estimation remains challenging in these three frameworks.
 Based on prior work of Tonda, we derive a new class of probability density functions that allow explicit calculation of moments, marginal and conditional distributions, and the score and observed information needed in maximum likelihood estimation.
-Unlike true copulas, our quasi-copula model only approximately preserves marginal distributions.
-Simulation studies with Poisson, negative binomial, Bernoulli, and Gaussian bases demonstrate the computational and statistical virtues of the quasi-copula model and its limitations.
+We also illustrate how the new distribution flexibly models longitudinal data following a non-Gaussian distribution.
+Finally, we conduct a tri-variate genome-wide association analysis on dichotomized systolic and diastolic blood pressure and body mass index data from the UK-Biobank, showcasing the modeling prowess and computational scalability of the new distribution.